TheLeopard65/Fixer-Botnet/README.md

-# I am not in any way responsible for any damages caused by this Repostory / Project.
+## I am not in any way responsible for any damages caused by this Project.

 # FIXER Botnet